FERPA: A Comprehensive Guide for Parents and Students

 FERPA Protects Education Records

 FERPA protects the privacy of student education records.
-Education records are any records that directly relate to a student and are maintained a school or a party acting for the school.
+Education records are any records that directly relate to a student and are maintained by a school or by a party acting for the school.
 Education records include, but are not limited to, the following:

 - Grades